 Advocates also work with the Advocates & Allies Advisory Council (AAAC) composed of women staff and faculty.
 The AAAC’s role is to select and advise Advocates, provide feedback to the them, and help them understand and remain in touch with the experience of women and underrepresented minorities in our academic climate.

-Advocates with an emeritus status have learned evidence-based knowledge, skills and strategies to effect positive personal, departmental and institutional change that supports equity for women faculty and staff, but are unable to meet the commitments associated with being an active advocate due to other administrative or professional responsibilities or are no longer at the university.
+Advocates with an emeritus status have learned evidence-based knowledge, skills and strategies to effect positive personal, departmental and institutional change that supports equity for women faculty and staff and have completed their terms or are no longer at the university.

 Rudolph Buchheit, Associate Dean, Administration & Planning Advocate Coordinator Academic Affairs and College of Engineering